-The college will expand learning opportunities in partnerships with businesses, industries, schools, churches, professional organizations, government, and communities, and summer programs.
+The college will expand learning opportunities in partnerships with businesses, industries, schools, churches, professional organizations, government, and communities; and summer programs.

-Southwestern College will expand its response to the educational needs of a more diverse student population.
+Southwestern College will expand its response to the educational needs of a wide range of students.

-- A. Apply to the Higher Learning Commission for an open statement of affiliation. - B. Begin a systematic program review for the main campus, initially selecting one program per year for complete review with continued systematic review at Professional Studies. - C. Develop a strategic planning process for the main campus academic unit. - D. Continue to strengthen faculty development at Professional Studies. - E. Increase, support, and assess off-campus learning initiatives for main-campus students through internships, study abroad, field trips, cross-cultural experiences, and research opportunities. - F. Incorporate a visiting scholar's fellowship.
+- A. Implement an athletic department statement of purpose. - B. Continue systematic program review at the main campus and at Professional Studies. - C. Implement and integrate a strategic planning process for the main campus academic unit. - D. Continue to strengthen faculty development at Professional Studies. - E. Increase, support, and assess off-campus learning initiatives for maincampus students through internships, study abroad, field trips, crosscultural experiences, and research opportunities

-4) ENROLLMENT GOAL
+4) ENROLLMENT GOAL: 10-YEAR VISION

 The main campus student body will include at least 700 students, 450 of whom will reside on campus (see appendix H, page 13).
 They will come to the college from a broad geographic area to pursue a wide range of interests and activities.
-Key attributes will include the following: first-time, full-time freshmen will have an average high school GPA of 3.3 (see appendix I, page 13), an average ACT of 23 (see appendix J, page 14).
-Retention rates for first-time, full-time freshmen will be as follows: more than 90% will return the second semester, 75% will return the third semester (see appendix K page 14), and 60% will graduate within six years.
+Key attributes will include the following: first-time, full-time freshmen will have an average high school GPA of 3.3 (see appendix I, page 14), an average ACT of 23 (see appendix J, page 14).
+Retention rates for first-time, full-time freshmen will be as follows: more than 90% will return the second semester, 75% will return the third semester (see appendix K, page 15), and 60% will graduate within six years.